luraess/geo-hpc-course/README.md

 ## Material
 _... work in progress ..._

+The course material contains some ready-to-run example scripts and some _backbone_ draft scripts that we will complete together:

+#### example scripts
+The example scripts provided for demonstration purpose an be accessed in [/examples/](/examples/).
+The folder contains:
+- `heat_1D.jl`
+- ...

+#### draft scripts
+The draft scripts provided as basis to develop your own bits are accessible in [/scripts/](/scripts/).
+The folder contains:
+- ...

 ## Get started
 _... work in progress ..._

-Clone this repo (or download it otherwise) to run the example scripts and access the scripts to be completed during the course.
+Clone this repo (or download it otherwise) to run the example scripts and access the draft scripts to be completed during the course.

 ## Further reading